 I looked both ways, up and down the narrow dirt gap between the brick building and the high fence behind me.
 Bits of litter were strewn about, trapped by the tufts of grass that grew from cracks and corners.
-I checked the roofs and the windows all around—those that weren’t boarded anyway—before setting the plastic grocery bags on the ground and leaning over the slant basement doors.
+I checked the roofs and the windows all around—those that weren’t boarded up, anyway—before setting the plastic grocery bags on the ground and leaning over the slant basement doors.
 I pulled the wobbly handles and the wood dropped paint flecks like dandruff.
-The hinges creaked loudly, which for me was a feature rather than a bug.
-It made sneaking up on whoever was inside very difficult.
+The hinges creaked loudly, which let anyone within earshot know someone was there.
+But for me, that was a feature rather than a bug.
+It made sneaking inside very difficult.

 I picked up the groceries and walked down the slat steps, my boots crunching tiny pieces of 50-year-old paint.
 I stopped at the bottom and listened carefully.

 In front of me was an old boiler room whose walls at the front and sides didn’t quite make it to the ceiling for some reason.
 To my left and around to the back was a storage space.
 The two-story building had once been some kind of church assembly.
 The church itself stood across the weed-filled lot and was now sealed, having served as a crack house of some renown before recently becoming the scene of a double homicide.
 Police warnings were plastered all over it.
-Not that it would keep the junkies out forever—only as long as they felt we were still likely to show up.
-My visits, if noticed, wouldn’t appear terribly out of place—for a while anyway.
+They wouldn’t keep the junkies out forever—only as long as the folks in the neighborhood figured my colleagues and I were still likely to show up for whatever reason.
+That meant my visits, if noticed, wouldn’t appear terribly out of place—for a while anyway.

 I was making my way to the back when I heard his voice.